quixio/quix-streams/docs/features/horizontal-scaling.md

 # Horizontal scaling

-The Quix SDK provides horizontal scaling out of the box via the [streaming context](/sdk/features/streaming-context).
+The Quix SDK provides horizontal scaling with the [streaming context](/sdk/features/streaming-context).
 This means a data scientist or data engineer does not have to implement parallel processing themselves.